 Promoting community and economic development and fair and equal access to credit is the mission of the St. Louis Fed’s Community Development department.

-The St. Louis Fed’s Community Development Advisory Council (CDAC) is composed of executives from organizations throughout the District who are experts in community and economic development.
-The council was created to keep the St. Louis Fed’s president and Community Development staff informed about relevant issues and to suggest ways the Bank might support local development efforts.
+This council is composed of executives from organizations throughout the District who are experts in community and economic development.
+It was created to keep the St. Louis Fed’s president and Community Development staff informed about relevant issues and to suggest ways the Bank might support local development efforts.

 St. Louis Fed officials and economists frequently speak to business and civic groups around the Eighth District about the purposes and functions of the Federal Reserve, as well as banking issues and regional and national economic conditions.

-The St. Louis Fed’s Community Depository Institutions Advisory Council (CDIAC) is composed of 12 executives from smaller financial institutions across the Eighth District.
-Council members meet twice a year to advise Bank President James Bullard on the credit, banking and economic conditions facing their institutions and communities.
+This council is composed of 12 executives from smaller financial institutions across the Eighth District.
+Council members meet twice a year to advise St. Louis Fed President Jim Bullard on the credit, banking and economic conditions facing their institutions and communities.

 Knowledge about economics, money, banking and personal finance fosters a stronger economy.
 The St. Louis Fed’s Economic Education staff seeks to make a difference by reaching out to K-16 educators and their students with a variety of economic and financial education resources and programs, including videos, podcasts, online courses, lesson plans, interactive whiteboard applications, conferences and websites.
 Many materials are also available in Spanish.

-Tap into the continual flow of valuable information from numerous sources:
+Tap into the continual flow of valuable information:

 For decades, the St. Louis Fed has maintained a reputation in the Federal Reserve System for challenging the status quo, enhancing the rigor of the monetary policy debate, and pushing the frontier of research in academic and policy circles.
 The Bank also remains a global leader in providing economic analysis and data to the public.